|In the spirit of informed choice, Eats On Feets expects full disclosure from every person who participates in sharing breastmilk.|

 8. How can I thank my donor?

-While Eats On Feets does not support the selling of or paying for breastmilk, a recipient is free to thank her donor in any way s/he feels is fitting and is accepted by the donor.
+While Eats On Feets does not support the selling of or paying for breastmilk, a recipient is free to thank they donor in any way they feel is fitting and is accepted by the donor.
 One of the best ways someone can thank their donor is through respectful actions.
 Donating breastmilk is an act of kindness, and it involves time, commitment and love.
 The most rewarding aspect of milk sharing is perhaps the relationships that form between families.
 This is priceless.

 9. My sister (friend, relative, etcetera) has offered to wet nurse my baby.
 Is this ok?